 - We reconstructed the conversation’s body as in many cases it was broken into multiple columns.

-At last, only the conversation’s id and its body description was maintained for further analysis.
+At last, only the conversation’s id and its body description were maintained for further analysis.

 After completing the development of the algorithm many tests were conducted in order to determine the produced results’ quality and if these were aligned with our human understanding.